fullsmartdev/react-native/README.md

 - [gl-react-native](https://github.com/ProjectSeptemberInc/gl-react-native) - use OpenGL for performant effects on images and videos
 - [k-react-native-swipe-unlocker](https://github.com/leowang721/k-react-native-swipe-unlocker) - A simple swipe unlock for React Native
 - [markdown-react-native](https://github.com/lwansbrough/react-native-markdown) - A Markdown Component For React Native
+- [metpro-react-native-progress](https://github.com/imartingraham/react-native-progress/) - Progress indicators and spinners for React Native using ReactART.
 - [react-native-HsvToRgb](https://github.com/Copypeng/react-native-HsvToRgb) - a helper to convert HSV(HSB) color to RGB.
 - [react-native-ab](https://github.com/lwansbrough/react-native-ab/) - A component for rendering A/B tests in React Native
 - [react-native-accordion](https://github.com/naoufal/react-native-accordion/) - An Accordion Component for React Native